New Intern? What Your Chiefs, Faculty, and Program Directors want you to know on Day 1 of Residency

 Stay off your phone unless absolutely necessary , even at lunch.
 If you're sitting with others, keep it in your pocket.
 If you need to take a call or check something, step into a private area (like a bathroom stall or empty hallway).
 Be present with your team.

-Say thank you,out loud,every time you get help, a heads-up, or a correction.
+Say thank you or I appreciate you, out loud, every time you get help, a heads-up, or a correction.

 By Brian M B, MD | Match & Residency Contributing Expert